SinghTushar20/Learn-to-Code/02-Languages/Python/02- API building basics using FastAPI/0-Notes/Readme.md

 - To tell python that a certain folder is a package we have to put an **init.py** in it.
 - Consider package as a folder that contain 1 or more modules.

+## API (Application Programmer Interface)

+- All Interfaces define ways for us to interact, or communicate with an object, whether that object be physical, or software, and as a user of the interface, we don't need to understand the implementation.

+  - We don't need to know how it works.
+We just need to know what we've been allowed to change, or see.
+  - Interfaces abstract away the implementation.
+  - While the UI, or User Interface is made for the user of the application, API is made for the application programmer to use, and extend in their applications.

+- An API is a contract of sorts, it defines how it's expected to be used, and it defines what you can expect to receive by using it.

+  - They save you from needing to create everything yourself.
+  - We use them to avoid recreating the wheel.
+That is to say they assist us in accomplishing tasks that we need to perform by abstracting away a ton of work for us.
+The stuff that we developers shouldn't be worrying about.

+- These days, The term API is almost always used as a way to explain web-based APIs.
+In fact, it's probably safe to assume that when you hear API in the wild, it's most likely that people are talking about a web based API.

 ## Creating a Simple API using FastAPI:

 - Import FastAPI.